Model-independent pricing with insider information: a Skorokhod embedding approach: Super-replication and monotonicity principle

-\begin{remark} In this paper, we have only considered the case where the option depends only on the path up to time $T$, and is invariant to time change.
-Using similar methods to those developed in \cite{BCHPP15}, it is also possible to extend Theorems~\ref{thm:constrSEPdual} and \ref{thm:superhedge} to the case where the options depend also on the value of the asset at times $0 \le s_1 \le s_2 \le \dots \le s_N = T$, and provide a related formulation in the Brownian setup where the optimisation is over a sequence of stopping times $\tau_1 \le \tau_2 \le \dots \le \tau_N = \tau$.
-In this case, it is possible to consider both the cases where call price information fixes the distributions at the intermediate times, or it does not, or there is a mixture of some times having this information, and others lacking it.
-In this more general setup, it becomes possible to include a large class of options, for example, discretely monitored Asian options could be included in this setting. \end{remark}
+\begin{remark} In this paper, we have only considered the case where the information of future call prices at a single fixed time $T$ is observed.
+Using similar methods to those developed in \cite{BCHPP15}, it is also possible to extend Theorems~\ref{thm:constrSEPdual} and \ref{thm:superhedge} to the case where the call prices at times $0 \le s_1 \le s_2 \le \dots \le s_N = T$ are observed, and provide a related formulation in the Brownian setup where the optimisation is over a sequence of stopping times $\tau_1 \le \tau_2 \le \dots \le \tau_N = \tau$.
+In this case, it is possible to consider both the cases where call price information completely fixes the distributions at the intermediate times, or it only determines the integral of particular functions, or there is a mixture of some times having full information and others lacking it.
+In this more general setup, it becomes possible to include a large class of options, for example, a robust approach to discretely monitored Asian options could be included. \end{remark}